civetweb/civetweb/docs/UserManual.md

 Set this option to `no` only if you are using callbacks exclusively and need access to the encoded URLs.

 ### document\_root `.`
-A directory to serve.
+The directory to serve from.
 By default, the current working directory is served.
 The current directory is commonly referenced as dot (`.`).
 It is recommended to use an absolute path for document\_root, in order to avoid accidentally serving the wrong directory.

+### document\_roots `.`
+A list of directories to serve from.
+This is similar to document\_root, except that you can specify more than one directory if you like; files will be searched in the order the directories are specified.
+Directory paths should be separated by a semicolon on Windows, or by a colon on any other operating system.

 ### fallback\_document\_root `.`
-An optional second directory to check for a file to serve, if the requested filename was not found in the document\_root directory.
-This can be useful in cases where an app ships with a read-only HTML content directory as part of its install, but you nevertheless want to allow the user to customize the served content by placing modified or additional files into a writable directory, where they will take precedence over their read-only counterparts, on a per-file basis.
+Deprecated; To specify a second directory, use document\_roots instead.

 ### enable\_auth\_domain\_check `yes`
 When using absolute URLs, verify the host is identical to the authentication\_domain.